o9812/Wikileaks-Stock-Market/README.md

 ## Run the regression and classfication model
-To run the Random Forest Regression Model, firstly change working directory to the directory of `RanFrst_regres_final.py`.
-Then run the python file `RanFrst_regres_final.py`:
+To run the Random Forest Regression Model, firstly change working directory to the directory of `RanFrst_regres.py`.
+Then run the python script as follwoing instructions:
 #### searching the file name was written in hard code.
 So, if you want to rename the data, you would need to modify the main function.
 - Country by Country
 ### run regression